Xannadoo/carbon-cost-kaggle/journal.md

     - Pretraining fails on Desktop 9, and runs on Desktop 18.
 Need to figure out how to exclude a particular desktop, or range of desktops.
     - Resubmitted for desktop 18 (`job.125448.out`)
 - **Dovile's Project**
     - Re-ran making dataframes for mamms with new file location, with all images in one location (`job.125408.out`).
 Seems ok.
 Reran training (`job.125419.out`) and failed again.
-I wonder if the path for this dataset is in 2 places...
+There was a missing "/" for making the dataframes.
+Fixed this error, re-made dataframes, and submitted the training job.
+    - Made dataframes for the thyroid dataset locally by downloaded the images from the HPC.
+Submitted a job for training (`job.125550.out`)

 ### 21 April 2023
 - Worked on creating the mammograms database csv, from a folder with symlinks to all the images.
 Now we need to see if it can actually train this way.